 This article has been created to help you understand what is the “Dear Chrome User, Congratulations!” scam page and what is the “virus” app causing such pages to appear and how to remove it entirely.

 “Dear Chrome User, Congratulations!” is a part of a prize scam that is usually caused by a browser redirect on victim computers.
 The bad news is that if you see such a screen on your browser, then it is very probable that your computer has a browser hijacker or an adware installed in it, that is causing such redirects and ads to appear.

-Such programs often lead to sites, like “Dear Chrome User, Congratulations!”, that are a sham, but the real danger is that they may also infect your machine with malware.
+Such programs often lead to sites, like “Dear Chrome User, Congratulations!”, that are shady and dangerous sometimes.
+But the real danger is that they may also infect your machine with malware.
 This is why, we strongly suggest that you read this article if you have issues, concerning the “Dear Chrome User, Congratulations!” scam software.

 |Name||“Dear Chrome User, Congratulations!”|

 |Short Description||Aims to get you to type in and giveaway your financial or personal details in a fake prize scam.|